openvinotoolkit/model_server/docs/stateful_models.md

 ### Inference via gRPC <a name="stateful_grpc"></a>

-Inference on stateful models via gRPC is very similar to inference on stateless models (_see [gRPC API](model_server_grpc_api.md) for reference_).
-The difference is that requests to stateful models must containt additional inputs with information necessary for proper sequence handling.
+Inference on stateful models via gRPC is very similar to inference on stateless models (_see [gRPC API](model_server_grpc_api_tfs.md) for reference_).
+The difference is that requests to stateful models must contain additional inputs with information necessary for proper sequence handling.

 `sequence_id` and `sequence_control_input` must be added to gRPC request inputs as [TensorProtos](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/framework/tensor.proto).